yann-yinn/nuxt-gustave/README.md

 }
 ```

+The routes returned will be automatically injected by Gustave in the `generate.routes` property of `nuxt.config.js`.

+See `npm run generate` for more informations : https://nuxtjs.org/api/configuration-generate#routes

 #### Register Gustave importers

 Now configure `nuxt.config.js` file to use _Gustave_ module and register our `importers/posts.js` importer.
 Only registered importers will run.